What is happening in Bure ?

 A future no man’s land?
 Who would want to live next to that?

-For the moment it is just a project and not officially authorized but it is clearly on the way (and there is no other alternatives proposed).
+For the moment it is just a project.
 At this point in time there is no nuclear waste in Bure, and the first arrivals are not due before 2025.

 However, ANDRA continues to buy land (already 3000 ha in the Meuse and Haute-Marne departments), and to build infrastructure (railway, roads, electricity lines, etc) and their propaganda keeps spreading…